Virginia Sales Tax

 - Ownership of real estate or personal property in the state

 One additional factor that can determine if you have sales tax nexus in Virginia relates to goods sold online.
 Most frequently discussed in reference to Amazon’s FBA platform, it will depend on where your goods are stored.
-If your inventory is stored in an Amazon fulfilment center in the state of Virginia – located in Petersburg, VA, and Chester, VA – you may be responsible for sales tax in the state.
+If your inventory is stored in an Amazon fulfillment center in the state of Virginia – located in Petersburg, VA, and Chester, VA – you may be responsible for sales tax in the state.

 Virginia’s economic nexus law requires remote sellers who make $100,000 or more in annual sales or 200 or more transactions to Virginia residents to collect and remit sales tax.
 Marketplace facilitators are also required to register on behalf of their users if they reach these thresholds in aggregate.